Start dates

 This course provides in-depth insight into advanced concepts regarding the principles and practicalities of algorithm design and analysis, programming methodologies, complex data structures, compilers, environment analysis, computation, and complexity.
 Through case studies and hands-on labs, students examine applications in contemporary programming languages.
 Covered topics encompass intricate programming logic, algorithm design, data structures, runtime program behavior monitoring, and memory access concerns.

-MCS Bridge Program explained
+MCS Bridge Program Admission Requirements

 Academic information

-Applicants must meet the following minimum conditions for admission:
+Applicants must meet the following minimum conditions for admission :

 Bachelor’s degree: Completion of a recognized undergraduate degree equivalent to the four-year honours degree standard with a minimum 2.67 GPA, including at least one course in each of these subjects: quantitative methods, computer programming, and calculus.
 Applicants must meet the English language proficiency requirements.